terraform-provider-openstack/terraform-provider-openstack/docs/resources/vpnaas_ike_policy_v2.md

 * `description` - (Optional) The human-readable description for the policy.
     Changing this updates the description of the existing policy.

 * `auth_algorithm` - (Optional) The authentication hash algorithm.
-Valid values are sha1, sha256, sha384, sha512.
+Valid values are sha1, sha256, sha384, sha512,
+    aes-xcbc, aes-cmac.
 Default is sha1.
     Changing this updates the algorithm of the existing policy.

 * `encryption_algorithm` - (Optional) The encryption algorithm.
-Valid values are 3des, aes-128, aes-192 and so on.
+Valid values are 3des, aes-128, aes-192, aes-256,
+    aes-KKK-ctr, aes-KKK-ccm-II, aes-KKK-gcm-II (with KKK = 128/192/256 bits key size and II = 8/12/16 octets ICV).
     The default value is aes-128.
 Changing this updates the existing policy.

 * `pfs` - (Optional) The perfect forward secrecy mode.
-Valid values are Group2, Group5 and Group14.
-Default is Group5.
+Valid values are group2, group5 and group14 to group31.
+    Default is group5.
 Changing this updates the existing policy.

 * `phase1_negotiation_mode` - (Optional) The IKE mode.
 A valid value is main, which is the default.
     Changing this updates the existing policy.